 REMINDER: A qualified alien may be eligible on a time-limited basis without having veteran status

-or a relationship to a person with veteran status if he/she was admitted as an Amerasian
+or a relationship to a person with veteran status if they were admitted as an Amerasian

 immigrant, a refugee, granted asylum, had deportation or removal withheld, or was

 admitted as a Cuban/Haitian entrant less than 7 years ago.
 See SI 00502.100D.

 1. Evidence of Veteran Status Required for Eligible Alien Status